webroboteu/qubole.spark.job.example/readme.txt

 Webrobot.eu will be run using the qubole solution that will allow to launch a job through the joint use of aws lambda and aws batch in private vpc context

-Therefore we can consider this project on a tamplate
+Therefore we can consider this project only a tamplate